 CHEAR provides three categories of analyses, each of which may be useful in different research contexts.

 - Targeted Analysis

-Hypothesis-driven analyses of specific contaminants, markers of exposure, and other substances known or suspected to affect the risk of health outcomes in children.
+Hypothesis-driven analyses of specific contaminants, markers of exposure, and other substances known or suspected to affect health outcomes.
 Examples include specific pesticides in biological fluids and biomarkers of tobacco smoke exposure.
 Targeted analyses are typically performed for panels of chemically related compounds.

 - Untargeted Analysis

-Hypothesis-free exploratory analyses using advanced technologies to discover new associations between chemicals or metabolites and children’s health.
+Hypothesis-free exploratory analyses using advanced technologies to discover new associations between environmental chemicals or metabolites and health.
 Both endogenous metabolites and exogenous xenobiotics can be identified and measured.
-Techniques may include nuclear magnetic resonance (NMR) and mass spectrometry (MS) metabolomics.
+Techniques may include nuclear magnetic resonance (NMR) and mass spectrometry (MS) based metabolomics.

 - Biological Response

 Measurements of individual response to environmental stressors using established markers.
 Examples include measures of immune activation or inflammation and measures of response to psychosocial stress.
 CHEAR will provide analyses of biological response indicators only as secondary analyses in connection with targeted or untargeted exposure assessments.